 While it may not have a serial number or an autograph, don't underestimate the 2012 Bowman Sterling Russell Wilson rookie.
 It comes from a high-end product that doesn't deliver many base cards per box.
 As a result, this card could become relatively tough to find.

 Numbered to 799, the 2012 Elite Russell Wilson rookie is somewhat rare.
 However, without an autograph or other major selling point, its price remains somewhat reasonable.
 It's a great choice for collectors who want something nicer without have to spend a significant amount.

 The quarterback is a redemption in 2012 Panini Certified.
 Redeemed copies will have a pair of player-worn jersey swatches as well as a sticker autograph.
 Because it's a redemption and the print run is higher than rookies from similar brands, this should be a more affordable option for those simply looking for a hits-focused Russell Wilson rookie.

-Part of the popular Rookie Ticket Autographs subset, the 2012 Panini Contenders Russell Wilson rookie card is a redemption.
-Historically, even without serial numbers, ontenders has some of the most popular rookie cards of the year.
-There's also a redemption version that's also a redemption.
+Part of the popular Rookie Ticket Autographs subset, the 2012 Panini Contenders Russell Wilson rookie card was inserted in packs a redemption.
+Historically, even without serial numbers, Contenders has some of the most popular rookie cards of the year.
+In fact, even with a higher print run and no serial number, it outsells most every other rookie.
+The base version has a confirmed print run of 550 copies.
+There's also a variation (white jersey) that has just 25 copies.